 If an attorney represents you, the attorney will advise you regarding the presentation of your case.
 If not, you need to be aware that the State will present its case first by calling witnesses to testify and presenting evidence against you.

 - After each prosecution witness has finished giving testimony, you will have the right to cross-examine the witness.
 Your examination must be in the form of questions, and you must not argue with the witness.
 Do not attempt to tell your side of the story at this time.
 You will have an opportunity to do so later in the trial.

 - After the prosecution has presented its case, you may present your case.
 You have the right to call witnesses of your choosing and to present evidence that is legally admissible.
 It is at this point that you may testify on your own behalf if you so desire.

 - At the end of the trial, you will have an opportunity to summarize your case to the jury, or in a non-jury case, to the Judge.
 At that time, you may present any arguments that are based on the testimony and evidence presented during the trial, and that tend to show that the State has not proven its case beyond a reasonable doubt.

 The judgment, or verdict, will be based upon the facts and evidence presented during the trial.
 Testimony must have been given under oath to be considered.

 The facts and circumstances of the case and your prior criminal record, or lack thereof, will affect the amount of any jail sentence, fine, fee or probation assessed by the court.

-3. For some offenses, there are statutory minimum sentences that the judge must impose.
-In no instance, however, will sentences exceed the maximum levels of a $2,500.00 fine plus 80% in surcharges and/or six months in jail and/or three years probation (five years for DUI), for any one complaint.
+- For some offenses, there are statutory minimum sentences that the judge must impose.
+In no instance, however, will sentences exceed the maximum levels of a $2,500 fine plus 80% in surcharges and/or six months in jail and/or three years probation (five years for a Driving Under the Influence (DUI) charge), for any one complaint.

 Printable Matters from our Document Center: